XamarinUniversity/build2018-labs/lab2/README.md

 You will be using two NuGet based plug-ins for this:

 1. [Xam.Plugin.SimpleAudioRecorder](https://www.nuget.org/packages/Xam.Plugin.SimpleAudioRecorder/) to record audio on the device in a cross-platform fashion.
-This component is open source and you can check out the implementation [here](https://github.com/adrianstevens/Xamarin-Plugins).
+The code is open source and you can check out the implementation [here](https://github.com/adrianstevens/Xamarin-Plugins).

 2. [Plugin.SpeechToText](https://www.nuget.org/packages/Plugin.SpeechToText/) to call Azure and translate the recorded speech to text using the [Bing Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech/).
-Note that while the Azure service supports multiple languages, this specific component only works for spoken English.
+Note that while the Azure service supports multiple languages, this specific implementation only works for spoken English.

-The lab uses this component for convenience since it's mostly boiler plate code, but it's useful to look at the technique used.
+The lab uses this NuGet package for convenience since it's mostly boiler plate code, but it's useful to look at the technique used.

 You will need a Bing Speech to Text API key which can be obtained using [these instructions](#get-an-api-key), but once you have that, if you want to just jump adding the speech support to the app, you can [skip directly to that step](#add-recording-support-to-the-ui).